drazioti/NSK-birthday-attack/README.md

 # Naccache Stern Knapsack birthday attack

 We provide an improved and parallel implementation of a previous attack ([1]) to Naccache-Stern knapsack (NSK) cryptosystem.
+The cryptosystem is described in [2].

 [1] M. Anastasiadis, N. Chatzis and K. A. Draziotis, Birthday type attacks to the Naccache-Stern Knapsack cryptosystem, Information Proc.Letters (Elsevier) Vol. 138, October 2018, Pages 39-43.
+[2] D. Naccache and J. Stern, A New Public Key Cryptosystem Based on Higher Residues, Proceedings of the 5th ACM Conference on Computer and Communications Security.
+CCS '98.
+ACM. pp. 59–66. doi:10.1145/288090.288106.

 For reporting bugs, please refer to the original [repository](https://github.com/vamartid/NSK-birthday-attack).